Cysharp/MessagePipe/README.md

 Global provider
 ---
-If you want to get publisher/subscriber/handler from globally scope, get `IServiceProvider` before run and set to static helper.
+If you want to get publisher/subscriber/handler from globally scope, get `IServiceProvider` before run and set to static helper called `GlobalMessagePipe`.

 ```csharp
 var host = Host.CreateDefaultBuilder()